Kirsty Coventry elected IOC president and is first woman, first African to lead global Olympic body

-COSTA NAVARINO, Greece — (AP) — Kirsty Coventry has been elected president of the International Olympic Committee and become the first woman and first African to get perhaps the biggest job in global sports.
+COSTA NAVARINO, Greece — (AP) — Kirsty Coventry was elected president of the International Olympic Committee on Thursday and became the first woman and first African to get perhaps the biggest job in world sports.

-The Zimbabwe sports minister and two-time Olympic swimming gold medalist got a stunning first-round win in the seven-candidate contest after voting by 97 IOC member on Thursday.
+“It is a signal that we are truly global,” the Zimbabwe sports minister and two-time Olympic swimming gold medalist said.

+It was a stunning first-round win for Coventry in the seven-candidate contest after voting by 97 IOC members.

-She gets an eight-year mandate into 2033 aged just 41 — youthful by the historical standards of the IOC.
+The 41-year-old Coventry gets an eight-year mandate into 2033 with a likely early test in meeting with U.S. President Donald Trump about the 2028 Los Angeles Olympics.

+Coventry was asked at a news conference about going to the White House.

+“I have been dealing with let’s say difficult,” taking a pause, “men in high positions since I was 20 years old.
+What I have learned is that communication will be key,” she said.

-It was the most open and hard-to-call IOC presidential election in decades with no clear front-runner before the vote.
-Many predicted an absolute majority could take several rounds of votes but she got the exact total of 49 needed.
+It was the most open and hard-to-call IOC presidential election in decades with Coventry expected to lead the first round short of an absolute majority.
+Though several rounds of votes were widely predicted, she got the exact majority of 49 needed.

 Coventry's win also was a victory for outgoing IOC president Thomas Bach, who has long been seen as promoting her as his successor.
 He did not use his right to vote.